Kate DiCamillo: Awards

-List of screen adaptations
+Adaptations

-DiCamillo's books have been adapted into films and theatrical productions.
-Because of Winn-Dixie became a 2005 film by the same name.
-The Tale of Despereaux was developed into a 2008 film.
-Netflix began producing a film based on The Magician's Elephant in December 2020.
-Walt Disney Pictures released the film Flora & Ulysses on February 19, 2021, as a streaming video.
-The film The Tiger Rising was released in January 2022.
+DiCamillo's books have been adapted into films and stage productions.
+Because of Winn-Dixie became a 2005 film of the same name.
+The Tale of Despereaux was developed into a 2008 animated film.
+In 2020, Netflix began production on an animated film based on The Magician's Elephant.
+In 2021, Walt Disney Pictures released the film Flora & Ulysses as a streaming film on Disney+.
+The film The Tiger Rising was released in 2022.

-DiCamillo helped write the Because of Winn-Dixie screenplay and did some early consulting on The Tale of Despereaux, but was comparatively less involved.
-She has stated that she enjoyed both adaptations.
+DiCamillo co-wrote the Winn-Dixie screenplay and did some early consulting on The Tale of Despereaux, but was comparatively less involved.
+She has said that she enjoyed both adaptations.
 She has a cameo in Flora & Ulysses.

-In 2017 the Minnesota Opera announced that it was going to adapt The Miraculous Journey of Edward Tulane into an opera.
-The Magician's Elephant was adapted into a musical that was premiered in Stratford-upon-Avon by the Royal Shakespeare Company in October 2021.
-The Minnesota Opera canceled its scheduled opening and had not rescheduled it as of September 2021 but the Royal Society Shakespeare Company had scheduled a re-opening for October 14.
+In 2017, the Minnesota Opera announced that it was going to adapt The Miraculous Journey of Edward Tulane into an opera.
+The Magician's Elephant was adapted into a musical that premiered in Stratford-upon-Avon by the Royal Shakespeare Company in 2021.
+The Minnesota Opera canceled its scheduled opening and had not rescheduled it as of September 2021 but the Royal Society Shakespeare Company scheduled a reopening for October 14.